Parks & Recreation Month

 July 4 : Independence Day

 July 7 : National Father Daughter Take A Walk Day

 July 21 : National Ice Cream Day

 July 28 : National Waterpark Day

 Since 1985, Americans have celebrated Park and Recreation Month in July to promote the importance of parks and recreation in health and wellness, conservation and social equity, and to recognize the thousands of park and recreation employees that maintain our nation’s local, state and community parks.

-It’s Game On at your local parks and recreation center!
-We’re celebrating Park and Recreation Month with the National Recreation and Park Association by highlighting all of the great ways to play and have fun with us this July.
+It’s We Are Parks & Recreation at your local parks and recreation center!
+We’re celebrating Park and Recreation Month with the National Recreation and Park Association by we want to highlight the diversity of park and recreation professionals and showcase their selfless work.

 PARKS AND REC STAFF PROFILES

 What are some of your responsibilities?
 Manage operations of venue rentals, special events, classes, field rentals, MOU facility and field rentals, recreation programs, and field rentals.